 Entertainment at Festival of The Arts

 This festival is full of what Disney calls “Artistry in Action”.
 From musical performances in World Showcase Plaza to acrobatic artists and even Broadway Performers at the America’s Garden Theater, there is something for everyone!
 On top of all of these amazing entertainment options, you can also find artists creating amazing works of art right on the spot throughout World Showcase and the Odyssey Pavilion, they will also sign any artwork you purchase or bring of theirs!

 Planning A Day At Festival Of The Arts

-Honestly, you don’t really need to plan your day unless you want to visit something specific at the festival.
+Honestly, you don’t really need to plan your day unless you want to visit something specific at the festival or maybe see a certain artist or performer.
 When we went to Disney World last year we knew that it was going on but we really didn’t know much about it.
 When we visit Epcot we pick a side to start and we work our way around the countries.

 If your anything like me then you just want to buy something pretty to take home with you as a souvenir.
 There are plenty of places to take keepsakes home with you.
 There are several items of Festival gear like wine glasses, hats, coffee mugs, shirts and more.

 With the Festival added to our visit we basically extended the amount of time that we spent in each country checking out the Festival offerings while there.
 That’s the great thing about most of the festivals at Epcot is that you don’t need to plan much, you can just show up and enjoy everything!